chunyang802/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > pwd
+mkdir
+rm -r
+touch
+rm
+mv
+ls -a
+cp

 ---